 If the Ntsctsf_TimeSynchronization_ConfigUpdate request includes one or more UE identities to be removed to the PTP instance, the TSCTSF removes the corresponding AF-sessions from the list of AF-sessions associated with the time synchronization configuration.
 The TSCTSF uses the procedure in clause 4.15.9.4 to remove the 5G access stratum time distribution parameters for the UEs that are removed from the impacted PTP instance.

-7. The TSCTSF notifies the NEF (or AF) with the Ntsctsf_TimeSynchronization_ConfigUpdateNotify service operation, containing the PTP instance reference and the current state of the time synchronization service configuration.
+8. The TSCTSF notifies the NEF (or AF) with the Ntsctsf_TimeSynchronization_ConfigUpdateNotify service operation, containing the PTP instance reference and the current state of the time synchronization service configuration, including and whether there was a change in the UE’s presence in the Spatial validity condition (in cases when the AF has requested the service for a specific area).

-8. The NEF notifies the AF with the Nnef_TimeSynchronization_ConfigUpdateNotify service operation, containing the PTP instance reference and the current state of the time synchronization service configuration.
+9. The NEF notifies the AF with the Nnef_TimeSynchronization_ConfigUpdateNotify service operation, containing the PTP instance reference and the current state of the time synchronization service configuration.